 Michelle has a Bachelor of Commerce/Bachelor of Information Technology from the Australian National University, a Graduate Diploma in Management from the Australian Graduate School of Management, has completed the Advanced Management Program at the INSEAD business school and is a Graduate of the Australian Institute of Company Directors.

-Paul Logan was appointed as Airservices Chief Financial Officer in May 2016, to provide strategic financial and commercial management of Airservices operations.
+Paul Logan was appointed as Chief Financial Officer in May 2016, to assure performance and deliver financial excellence at Airservices.

 Prior to this, Paul was General Manager Accounting Services and responsible for the organisation’s pricing strategies and investment analysis.
 In this role, Paul directed Airservices corporate accounting and governance of group financial management.
 He was responsible for the taxation, treasury and insurance obligations for the organisation and the oversight of the corporate shared services functions.

 With more than 26 years of experience in the air traffic management and civil aviation safety industry Paul has led a number of key change programs to establish an external customer centric focus through the establishment of service performance reporting frameworks and engagement programs.
 Paul was instrumental in the development and implementation of long term pricing arrangements aimed at yielding efficiency gains and providing price certainty for the aviation industry.
 Paul has also achieved continuous improvement in the efficiency and effectiveness of internal business processes.

 Paul is a Fellow of Certified Practicing Accountants (CPA) Australia.